hilton/hilton.github.com/blog/_posts/2026-04-01-kvikk-lunsj.md

 [child labour in cocoa production](https://en.wikipedia.org/wiki/Child_labour_in_cocoa_production).
 So even if Kvikk Lunsj scores better than Kit Kat, you probably shouldn’t buy either.

+## Diversity

+When you visit Norway, from elsewhere in Europe, and go a supermarket, you’ll find many unfamiliar products.
+In the spirit of celebrating this diversity, and rooting for the less famous alternative, let’s say that Kvikk Lunsj beats Kit Kat, if only because of how cool its relative obscurity make it.
+And if you’ve never had a Kvikk Lunsj, I hope you now want to try one.